 - Chestnuts should be more than just a favorite treat when Christmas rolls around.
 These flavorful nuts squeeze tons of fiber, vitamins and minerals into each serving, making them an ideal snack all year round.

 - In addition to their stellar nutrient profile, chestnuts have also been associated with a handful of health benefits.
-From keeping your bones strong to protecting your heart from damage and disease, chestnuts can make a major impact on your overall well-being.
+From keeping your bones strong and fighting free radicals to supporting digestive health and protecting your heart from damage and disease, chestnuts can make a major impact on your overall well-being.